For customers who are having difficulties paying their utility bills, Utilities Kingston has several ways to help.

 Know your rights

-On November 2, 2017, the OEB issued a Decision and Order banning licensed electricity distributors from disconnecting homes for non-payment during the winter.
-Ontario’s electricity utilities will be in a position to issue disconnection notices as of May 1, 2018.
-Disconnection for non-payment can happen as early as May 15, 2018.
+On November 2, 2017, the OEB issued a Decision and Order banning licensed electricity distributors from disconnecting homes for non-payment during the winter, from November 15 to April 30, each year.

 Disconnection is a last resort that we really want to avoid.
 There are standard reminders and notices mailed before disconnection occurs.
 Please follow the instructions noted in these letters so that we can assist.